8 Ways Your Restaurant POS System Can Simplify Your Business

-Modern POS systems are to restaurants what lightning-fast laptops are for office workers.
+Modern POS systems, such as a cloud-based POS system are to restaurants what lightning-fast laptops are for office workers.
 Put away that clunky hardware that sits in the back and requires the occasional wire pulling and restarting to get motivated.
 Today’s best POS solutions run on tablet technology, such as iPads or Android tablets.
 The software is simple, intuitive, and easy to use.

 And it comes with features designed to make the lives of restaurant owners easier, more efficient, and even more profitable.
 Are you making use of every last one of them?

 Let’s run through eight game-changing ways a restaurant POS system will make your restaurant better forever.

 A tiny notepad and a great memory are important tools for a server.
 But they’re no match for technology that can not only help them keep track of all of their orders, but also make the most of every table, with add-on features that customers will appreciate.

 With a modern restaurant POS system, an iPad and eye contact can go hand-in-hand to provide stellar customer service.
 In addition to acting as a cool novelty, a POS solution that features tableside ordering, like TouchBistro or CAKE POS, will help servers fulfill orders faster and more accurately.
 Visual menus help both new and seasoned employees answer guest questions correctly, enter orders with fewer errors, and provide smart upsell options to increase revenue and create an even better experience for your diners.

 Orders go through to the kitchen with one quick tap.
 And servers can efficiently split the bill, no complicated math required.

 An all-in-one solution brings the back of the house to the front and signals to your customers that your restaurant invests in customer service and efficiency.

 2. Table Management Features Help Easily You Manage Your Layout